roytang/blog/content/post/2007/08/hong-kong-saga-part-three.md

 hanap ka nung dyecast (tama ba?) initial D na cars or transformers! or, kung

-ayaw mo bumili for you&#8230; bili ka for me at babayaran na lang kita. hehehe
+ayaw mo bumili for you...  bili ka for me at babayaran na lang kita. hehehe

 went to HK last year 3 days work, another 2 days for leisure. i spent one